herotechcourse/kotlin-lotto-precourse/README.md

 - We need to use unsigned integer literals for comparisons with unsigned integers.
 - The IntelliJ IDEA debugger provides an intuitive display of current values in the editor, which helps to understand program flow.
 - We should declare methods as `internal` instead of `private` when we need to test them.
+- `map` takes each item in a collection, applies a function to it, and returns a new collection with the transformed items.

 ## Considerations